Isatou Ceesay – Grassroots Activist

 Carol Hinz – Editor

-Carol Hinz is Editorial Director of Millbrook Press, a division of Lerner Publishing Group, and she has been editing children’s books for the past fourteen years.
+Carol Hinz is Editorial Director of Millbrook Press, a division of Lerner Publishing Group, and she has been editing children’s books for the past twenty years.
 While she was in college she spent three months in Senegal, living with a family in Dakar and studying the Wolof language.
 He West African travels included a visit to the Gambia as well.
 She never imagined she’d have the opportunity to work on a book from this part of the world, but from the moment she saw the manuscript for One Plastic Bag, she knew she had to help bring the book to life.
 She says, “Miranda and Liz were a joy to work with throughout the process, and I am so proud of the finished book.”

 Click here to learn more about the book.